Academic Conduct Policy

 After hearing the evidence, the Appeals Committee shall vote on the guilt or innocence of the accused student.

-The decision of the Appeals Committee shall be communicated to the accused student and to the faculty member, the Department Chair, the Dean, and the President by the Chair of the Appeals Committee.
+The decision of the Appeals Committee shall be communicated to the accused student and to the faculty member, the Dean, and the President by the Chair of the Appeals Committee.

-If either the accused student or the faculty member responsible for the class is unsatisfied with the findings of the Appeals Committee, he/she may make a final appeal in writing to the President of the University within 10 days of the Appeals Committee decision.
+If the accused student or the faculty member responsible for the class is unsatisfied with the findings of the Appeals Committee, he/she may make a final appeal in writing to the President of the University within 10 days of the Appeals Committee’s decision.

 The President of the University, upon receiving an appeal of an Appeals Committee decision, shall have the authority to act individually, to review written records, to interview involved parties and to arrive at any resolution he/she deems appropriate.
 He/she will respond in writing within 10 days of the receipt of an appeal.

-All information and proceedings related to an accusation of academic misconduct, including written material, physical evidence, and conversation shall be confidential and all participants, including administrators, faculty members and students, should refrain from any discussion of that information.
-A written record of the Appeals Committee proceeding, including proceedings, evidence, and all other relevant materials shall be preserved as required by law.
+All information and proceedings related to an accusation of academic misconduct, including written material, physical evidence, and conversation, shall be confidential, and all participants, including administrators, faculty members, and students, should refrain from discussing that information.
+A written record of the Appeals Committee proceeding, including proceedings, evidence, and all other relevant materials, shall be preserved as the law requires.

 Selection of Members of the Appeals Committee

-3. A faculty member or a student my decline to serve on an Appeals Committee or may be disqualified by the chair if he/she is involved in the case.
+- A faculty member or a student may decline to serve on an Appeals Committee or may be disqualified by the chair if he/she is involved in the case.

-4. In the event that a regular faculty member declines to serve, is disqualified, or is unable to serve for any other reason, the alternate faculty member will serve for that case.
+- If a regular faculty member declines to serve, is disqualified, or cannot serve for any other reason, the alternate faculty member will serve for that case.

-5. Terms of office for faculty members on the Appeals Committee shall be one academic year.
-A faculty member shall not serve two consecutive terms, except that an alternate member may be elected as a regular member in the succeeding year.
+- For faculty members on the Appeals Committee, terms of office shall be one academic year.
+A faculty member shall not serve two consecutive terms, except an alternate member may be elected as a regular member in the succeeding year.

-6. In the event that an Appeals Committee cannot be constituted due to deferrals and/or disqualifications, the Provost shall have the authority to select special members, 2 faculty members and 2 students, and the Committee thus selected shall be empowered to hear the case.
+- If an Appeals Committee cannot be constituted due to deferrals and/or disqualifications, the Provost shall have the authority to select special members, 2 faculty members, and 2 students, and the Committee thus selected shall be empowered to hear the case.

 Honors College Academic Integrity Policy